himanshurajora/indic-transliteration-example/README.md

 ## Results

 I didn't like it that much though.
 But it provides good enough results.
-Better to something else if you have still time left
+Better to use something else if you have still time left

 // How to set it up